Corporate Social Responsibility Initiatives: 3 Tips for Measuring the Impact

 3. Tracking Results Shows The Advantages of Corporate Social Responsibility

-If you’ve set short- and long-term goals and concluded that they are indeed measurable, per the IMM, then you can now track the results of your impact!
+If you’ve set short- and long-term goals and concluded that they are indeed measurable, per the IMM, then you can now track the impact of your corporate social responsibility programs and initiatives!
 Gather your team together to review the specific results of the impact and economic benefits so far in the process.
 Analyze how the data stack up to your goals and estimates.
-If the actual impact falls short of your goals, take the opportunity to tweak and improve the program and also note what you’ve learned so you can apply it to future corporate social responsibility initiatives.
+If the actual impact falls short of your goals, take the opportunity to tweak and improve the CSR program and also note what you’ve learned so you can apply it to future corporate social responsibility initiatives.
 If the data shows that you have met or surpassed your social and economic goals, congratulations!
 Report this progress to company leadership and enlist marketing and PR teams to help communicate those achievements publicly to build excitement and create goodwill between your business and community members and consumers.

 This is the third and final post within the Investing in Impact Series.
 Look back at our first two posts, The Current State of CSR and Best Practices for Incorporating CSR into your Business.